geological-survey-of-queensland/geological-properties-database/README.md

 |**Sample**|LAS File:<br>Fair Gully 1 MAINLOG.las*|Gravity Intensity Grid:<br>GSQ2020-A1 GravAn.gri*<br>Sub-Sample: Pixel (25736,4646)|Handsample:<br>HS035<br>-(processing: crush, split, seive)-><br>Sub-Sample: HS035-A1C-S80|
 |**Observation**|Density Log (490mMD)|Gravity Intensity|XRF uranium reading |
 |**Result**|1.62 g/cc|9791197.22 ums-2|142ppm(U)|

+Note: While each observation and result can be recorded, in many cases the practical application will typically see a truncated record.
+For example all results in a wireline log _can_ be recorded, but in practice the LAS file is likely to be linked as an associated file to the site and analysed in standard software for the interpretation of las files.
+The array data contained therein has more utility in specialised software packages than in a database.

 ### Definitions
 #### Geological Property